splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator-short.md

 The `Find outliers` view is very useful when you need to view a selection of your workloads (or any service depending on the navigator used) and quickly need to figure out if something has changed.
 It will give you fast insight in items (workloads in our case) that are performing differently (both increase or decreased) which helps to make it easier to spot problems.

+Now switch the `Find Outliers` option back to off.

 ### 2.2 The Workload Overview pane

 The workload overview gives you a quick insight of the status of your deployment.
 You can see at once if the pods of your deployments are Pending, Running, Failed, Succeeded or in an unknown state.